cuttlefishh/python-for-data-analysis/lessons/lesson03.md

 ### Control keys

 Various keyboard shortcuts help you quickly and powerfully control the terminal.
 This section is adapted from [The Best Keyboard Shortcuts for Bash (aka the Linux and macOS Terminal)](https://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc/) by Lowell Heddings.

+Make sure you know which is the `Alt` or `Meta` key on your computer.
+On a Mac, you can do this by setting your Terminal preferences to "Use Option as Meta key".

 #### Enabling command-line editing